RachelBeulah/sample/wiStandardReporting.md

 ```markdown
 ansible-playbook createScope.yml
 ```
-- A scope will be created in vROps to include all vCenters except VCS001 (management), covering potential customer workload vCenters such as VCS002 to VCS014, as well as the NSX-T inventory, including NSX Groups.
+- Creating a scope in vROps will include all vCenters except VCS001 (management), covering potential customer workload vCenters such as VCS002 to VCS014, as well as the NSX-T inventory, including NSX Groups.
-- Two scopes will be created in vROps: one for all vCenters except VCS001 (management), covering potential customer workload vCenters such as VCS002 to VCS014, and another for the NSX-T inventory, which includes NSX Groups.
+- Creating two scopes in vROps: one for all vCenters except VCS001 (management), covering potential customer workload vCenters such as VCS002 to VCS014, and another for the NSX-T inventory, which includes NSX Groups.

 ![image](/workInstructions/images/wiStandardReporting/scope.png)

 ![image](/workInstructions/images/wiStandardReporting/scope.png)